 Transmission service intervals and procedures are a highly controversial topic.
 There are those who believe a complete fluid flush is ideal, those who believe a transmission flush is ill advised, and then there are certain transmissions that the manufacturer claims are "filled for life" and do not require service.
 There are basically two options with regard to transmission service.

-Basic transmission service - Drain the transmission fluid, drain the torque converter (if applicable), replace the transmission filter (requires removal of the transmission pan), then top the transmission off with new ATF.
+Basic transmission service - Drain the transmission fluid from the pan, drain the torque converter (if applicable), replace the transmission filter (requires removal of the transmission pan), then top the transmission off with new ATF.

-The benefits of a power flush are obvious, as all traces of the used ATF are theoretically removed.
+The benefits of a power flush are obvious, as most traces of the used ATF are theoretically removed.
 A basic transmission service does not remove ATF from the cooler lines and passages inside the transmission that hold fluid.
 However, the power flush is widely controversial.
 Keeping in mind that there are obviously strong opinions on both sides, some argue that a power flush 1) may dislodge particles and deposits that otherwise pose no threat, 2) often use detergents and/or cleaning agents that may precipitate complications, and 3) force fluid to flow in unnatural directions, placing unwanted strain on seals.
-Additionally, some service shops may sell you a "flush" but will neglect to drop the transmission pan and replace the filter; alliterate, time is money.
+Additionally, some service shops may sell you a "flush" but will neglect to drop the transmission pan and replace the filter.

 With regard to the "filled for life" precept, we simply don't see the merit in any claim that attempts to justify not changing a fluid that endures such harsh conditions.
-The following procedures are based on Ford's 4R70W, but the basic approach is largely universal for many automatic transmissions.
-This may not apply, however, to transmissions that are non-serviceable or "filled for life".
-Some modern transmissions may also feature an auxiliary transmission filter that must be replaced; refer to your owners manual.
+The following procedures are based on Ford's 4R70W, but the basic approach is largely universal for most automatic transmissions.
+Some modern transmissions may also feature an auxiliary transmission filter that must be replaced; refer to your owners manual for more information.

 Click any thumbnail to view high resolution fullsize image w/ addition details (where applicable)